 Primary Health Insights, the health data storage and analytics platform initiated and built by PHNs, is now operational.

 The roll out of the data onboarding process and governance audits has been completed and most of the 27 participating PHNs are now storing de-identified patient data, sourced from general practices, in their secure lockboxes.

 Lead by WAPHA, his has been the largest and most complex national project undertaken by PHNs, and the first at this scale by PHNs operating as a collective.

 Ultimately, Primary Health Insights will allow PHNs to analyse the de-identified data collected and provide new insights to general practices.
 This will enable practices to deliver better patient care and lead to improved health outcomes by supporting data driven continuous improvement.

 Primary Health Insights is a highly secure environment that has passed independent cybersecurity tests against industry and government benchmarks.
 It has also undergone, and will continue to undergo, stringent privacy impact assessments, as part of the operational processes and governance framework of the platform.

-The platform is being built using Microsoft Azure public cloud technology, with each participating PHN having its own secure “lock-box” for the hosting of their own data, with complete control over access to and use of the data.
-Security and PHN data sovereignty have been paramount considerations when designing the platform.
+Built using Microsoft Azure cloud technology, each participating PHN has its own independent, secure “lock-box” for the hosting of their data, with complete control over its access and use.